-Next, add text boxes for each of the label, address and price sections, adjusting colour and text size accordingly.
+Next, add text boxes for each of the label, address, and price sections, adjusting color and text size accordingly.

 Using the Repeat Grid tool in the property inspector, drag the green handle to the right until three cards are visible.
 Adjust the inner spacing until all three cards fit within the left and right guidelines.